yuhuan-wu/EDN/README.md

 bash one-key-run.sh
 ```

 It will download all data, evaluate all models, produce all saliency maps to `salmaps/` folder,  and train `EDN-Lite` automatically.
+**Note that this script requires that you have a good downloading speed on GitHub.**

 ### Data Preparing